paytonshafer/Design-Patterns/README.md

 6. [License](#license)

 ## Introduction
 Design patterns are reusable solutions to common problems that software developers encounter during the design and development of software applications.
 They provide a structured and proven approach to solving these problems, enhancing the maintainability and readability of your code.

-In this repository, we demonstrate the following design patterns:
+See the following for a list of design patterns in this repository.

 ## Design Patterns
 ### Creational Patterns